broadstreetads/bealocalpublisher.com/content/pages/home.md

 **1. Install an Advertising Module or Plugin to Your Platform**

 Most publishing platforms such as Wordpress, Drupal, and Joomla offer easy ways for-non technical people to add new functionality to their site via installable "plugins" or "modules".
 The plugins usually give you a way to upload an image (like an ad), and place it in your site's sidebar or header.
+This is the easiest option, but not recommended due to long-term considerations.

 For Wordpress, the most popular plugins include: